Tower Insurance

-Tower is a New Zealand and Pacific insurance company that provides car, home, contents, business, boat, pet, travel and other general insurance.
+Tower is a New Zealand and Pacific Islands insurance company that provides car, home, contents, business, boat, pet, travel and other general insurance.

 History

 In 1869 the New Zealand Government provided the capital for the creation of the New Zealand Government Life Insurance Department (better known simply as Government Life).

+Uniquely (in New Zealand), it used custom postage stamps, first issued in 1891, due to a dispute with the New Zealand Post and Telegraph Department over the correct calculation of postage costs.
+All issues featured lighthouses, either in abstract designs or specific lighthouses from around New Zealand.
+New designs were issued in 1905, 1947 (surcharged at the time of decimalisation in 1967), 1969, and 1981.
+Use of these stamps was withdrawn in 1989.

-It became Tower Corporation in 1987 at a time when several New Zealand government departments and organisations were being corporatised or converted into state-owned enterprises.
+Government Life became Tower Corporation in 1987, at a time when several New Zealand government departments and organisations were being corporatised or converted into state-owned enterprises.
 Three years later, ownership of Tower was transferred to policyholders as the business was mutualised.

-Being a mutual caused difficulties in raising capital and nine years later, in 1999, Tower demutualised and listed on the Australian and New Zealand stock exchanges.
-Seven years later, in November 2006, Tower's Australian and New Zealand operations were separated with the approval of its shareholders and the high court.
+Being a mutual insurance company caused difficulties in raising capital and nine years later, in 1999, Tower demutualised and listed on the Australian and New Zealand stock exchanges.
+Seven years later, in November 2006, Tower's Australian and New Zealand operations were separated, with the approval of its shareholders and the high court.
 Today, Tower is still shareholder-owned and listed on the NZX and ASX.

 Diversification from plain life insurance

 In 1989, Tower bought the National Insurance Company of New Zealand Limited.
-Originally founding its Head Office in Dunedin in 1873, the National Insurance Company had now grown its operations throughout the world.
+Founding its head office in Dunedin in 1873, the National Insurance Company had now grown its operations throughout the world.
 National Insurance had bought the failed Standard Insurance Company Limited in 1961.
 These businesses provided Tower's fire and general insurance divisions.

-In 2012, Tower sold both its medical insurance (Tower Medical Insurance Limited) and its investment (Tower Managed Funds Limited) divisions.
+In 2012, Tower sold its medical insurance (Tower Medical Insurance Limited) and its investment (Tower Managed Funds Limited) divisions.
 This was followed in 2013 with the sale of Tower's life insurance business.

 In line with many other New Zealand insurance companies, Tower announced on 10 April 2013 that it was moving away from full replacement house policies towards nominated sum insured covers, attributing this change to international reinsurers.

 In August 2021, Tower began offering boat insurance policies online.

-In August 2022, Tower launched Contract works – Renovation cover, which covers damage to the renovation work being done at your house and theft of materials during the construction period.
+In August 2022, Tower launched Contract works – Renovation cover, which covers theft of materials and damage during house renovation work.